You are here

 Approximately 34% of aid applicants are selected for this process by the Federal Department of Education.

 - If requested, students or parents can download their IRS data into the FAFSA automatically.
-Visit www.fafsa.ed.gov and log in to amend your FAFSA and select the data retrieval option. [ watch optional video on how to amend your FAFSA for IRS data retrieval ]
+Visit fafsa.gov and log in to amend your FAFSA and select the data retrieval option.

 - Some applicants may be ineligible for IRS data retrieval.
 If you filed as "married filing separately" or your FAFSA otherwise states you are ineligible, you must request a Tax Return Transcript from the IRS.
 To order a transcript, visit the IRS or call 1-800-908-9946.
 This service is free but requires 5-10 business days for delivery.